caminio/caminiojs/_posts/2014-01-02-installation.md

     $ npm start

 This fires up the `grunt server` in development mode.
 Open your favorite browser and go to `http://localhost:4000`.
+To log in and create a user account, navigate to `http://localhost:4000/caminio`.
+If your database is empty, you will be prompted to create a new user.